Stand-to Veteran Leadership Program

 How to Apply

-Applications for the inaugural class are open from October 1, 2017 through December 1, 2017.
+Applications for the inaugural class are open now through January 15, 2019.

-Stand-To will target rising leaders (both veterans and non-veterans) from a wide range of sectors who are working to improve post-9/11 veteran outcomes.
-Candidates are likely to hold a variety of roles including leader or board member of a veteran- serving non-profit, a funder focused in the veteran space, a business or community leader, as well as leaders in government and active military service.
+Stand-To VLP targets rising leaders (active duty military service members, veterans, and civilians) from a wide range of sectors who are working to improve outcomes for veterans and military families through professional and/or community engagement.
+Candidates are likely to hold a variety of roles including board member or leader of a veteran-serving non-profit, a funder or corporate leader engaged in veteran-specific initiatives, as well as those serving in all levels of government.

 Participants most successful in the program share certain personal characteristics: